effekt-lang/effekt-vscode/README.md

 ## License

-The file `src/monto.ts` is based on [Tony Sloane's minijava-vscode](https://github.com/inkytonik/minijava-vscode/) and licensed under the MPL 2.0.
-See [LICENSE-MPL](LICENSE-MPL) for details.
-The remainder of this project is licensed under the MIT license.
-See [LICENSE-MIT](LICENSE-MIT) for details.
+This project is licensed under the MIT license.
+See [LICENSE](LICENSE) for details.